okyanusoz/covid19-us-predictions-data/README.md

 While this repo predicts COVID-19, deaths and especially cases are still random.
 USE THIS DATA AT YOUR OWN RISK!

+The main focus of this data is to predict deaths, not cases.
+Therefore we recommend focusing on deaths.
+Also, death predictions are much more accurate than case predictions.

 There are two data files:
-- data.json: predicted and current cases.
+- data.json: predicted and current cases and deaths.
 See https://github.com/okyanusoz/covid19-cases-predictor/blob/main/data.schema.json for the schema.
 - dataset.csv: cases dataset, contains cases and deaths, data provided by JHU CSSE

-COVID-19 cases data provided by JHU CSSE.
+COVID-19 data provided by JHU CSSE.
 See LICENSE for more details.

 ### Archived predictions